The Fulbright Faculty Development Program in the United States Competition for the 2023-2024 Academic Year

-The Faculty Development Program model is designed for junior faculty, currently teaching in their home country.
+The Faculty Development Program model is designed for junior faculty, currently teaching in Kosovo.
 Applicants should intend to return to their position at their home institution upon completion of the program, continue their teaching responsibilities, and apply newly gained knowledge and experience.
 The goal of the program model is to introduce participants to best practices and theoretical approaches to curriculum development in the U.S., and provide them with concrete strategies on how to develop curriculum for a course, including an overview of academic and research resources.
 During the program, fellows will be expected to research and develop a course description, syllabus and outline specific teaching strategies for their proposed course.

 Please read all instructions and information carefully before completing.